 - Cook for 15–20 minutes in your oven (I cook mine for 16 minutes exactly, but it depends upon your oven).
 As a tip, by the time they look a mid golden brown they are often a little overdone, so check them regularly without opening the door if possible (opening the door can make them sink).

 - Remove from the oven, allowing them to cool for 5 minutes in the tray before transferring them to a wire rack to finish cooling.
 Try and resist eating them before they're cool, although they are seriously delicious when warm, too!

 - They're ready to decorate!
 If you love a really simple icing, just mix water and icing sugar together with a tiny amount of food colouring for an ultra-simple and quick icing.
 Alternatively, there is a delicious buttercream recipe below that takes cupcakes to another level and is great for piping to achieve the kind of look shown in the image at the top of this page.

 My Favourite Piece of Kitchen Equipment for Making Cupcakes!

 I have the cream version of this Kitchenaid and I love, love, love it.
 Whether it's for creaming sugar and butter together (which used to take me hours) or for whipping up a perfect batch of cupcakes it gives brilliant results every single time.
-Depending what model you choose it comes with a dough hook, whisk, general beater and can even include attachments like pasta maker (or you can purchase them separately).
+Depending on what model you choose, it can come with a dough hook, whisk, general beater and can even include attachments like pasta maker (or you can purchase them separately).
 Not only that, it comes in a wide range of colours to match your kitchen and looks great when out on the workbench so you don't even need to put it away every time you use it!
-(Which is a good thing, it's a heavy, high quality piece of equipment, so lifting it out of the cupboard every time you want to use it is a chore!)
+(Which is a good thing, it's a heavy, high-quality piece of equipment, so lifting it out of the cupboard every time you want to use it is a chore!)